gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 room.
 Day after lonely day she sat there, neither eating nor sleeping, until that part of her that could leave this world did.

-The room stood empty after that---her nephew, who became captain in her wake, feared that she might return as a ghost.
+The room stood empty after that–her nephew, who became captain in her wake, feared that she might return as a ghost.
 Besides, his leg hurt from a long-ago fall, and there were many stairs between the Grand Hall and that room.

 Some years later, a family of Gifted condors came to the mountain in search of a new home.
 They were northerners, with gray feathers and sharp eyes, who had nested peacefully in the Brumoso Mountains their whole lives.
-(Peacefully, but not happily---condors are not naturally cheerful creatures.)
+(Peacefully, but not happily–condors are not naturally cheerful creatures.)
 When the people of Ruuda overthrew their undead masters, a wave of anti-Gifted sentiment swept the country.
 Raccoons argued that the anger would die down, and bears matter-of-factly said